 Whirlpool started manufacturing compact "modular" icemakers which is comprised of a single module that replaces ALL of the individual components in the control head (microswitches, motor, cam and mechanical linkages) of their older Crescent-Mold Icemaker design.
 This icemaker design may be found on any of their brand names' products including Estate, Inglis, Kenmore, KitchenAid, Roper and Whirlpool as well as Maytag brands Admiral, Amana, Jenn-Air, Magic Chef, Norge as well as Sub Zero refrigerators.
 It is currently the most popular icemaker design in use.

-The first clue may be the little plastic knob on the side of the control head to adjust water fill and as a result the size of the cubes.
+On very early production models the first clue indicating this icemaker design may be the little plastic knob on the side of the icemaker head to adjust water fill and as a result, the size of the cubes.
+Later production moved the fill adjustment screw to beneath the icemaker head cover.

 Pull the knob off (if present) and remove the front cover by rocking it and pulling forward.
 A brown plastic plate with a white label stating, "Disconnect Power to Remove Module" is your confirmation.
 A date can also be found on this same label that provides the module manufacture date.
 History